ukend0464/minesweeper/README.md

 - First-click protection
 - Question mark flags

+## Author

+This project was created by ukend0464, a web developer passionate about creating interactive games using web technologies.
+The author is particularly interested in classic games and making them accessible on modern platforms.

 ## License

 This project is open source and available under the MIT License.